fespinozadeveloper/lajax/README.md

 ```

 The last parameter is optional and defaults to an empty array.
-The constant XAJAX_PAGE_NUMBER is used to specify the page number in the parameters array.
+The helper function lxPageNumber() can be used to specify the page number in the parameters array.
-If the page number is omitted, Lajax will automatically append it at the end.
+If the page number is omitted, Lajax will automatically append it at the end of the parameters array.